mykelalvis/FATESRD/fate-srd.com/fate-codex/articles/Rethinking Stealth.md

 someone is already aware of their presence and is actively looking for them.

-Like Sneaking, Hiding is a [[create advantage]] roll.
+Like Sneaking, Hiding is a [[Create Advantage]] roll.
 When you want to hide, roll [[Stealth]] against the highest [[Notice]] of the opposition.
 On a success, your character gains a [Hidden] [[situation aspect]] to describe their success at avoiding detection.
 Like with other situation